thenativeweb/node-cqrs-domain/README.md

 	  // aggregateData represents the aggregateData after applying the resulting events return events.length >= 200;
 	})

+	// optionally, define if snapshot should be ignored
+	// if true, the whole event stream will be loaded .defineIgnoreSnapshot({
+	  version: 0
+	}, function (data) {
+	  return true;
+	})
+	//.defineIgnoreSnapshot({
+	//  version: 0
+	//}, true)
+	//.defineIgnoreSnapshot({
+	//  version: 0
+	//}) // default true

 	// optionally, define conversion algorithm for older snapshots
 	// always convert directly to newest version...
 	// when loaded a snapshot and it's an older snapshot, a new snapshot with same revision but with newer aggregate version will be created